whitneyburton/portfolios/students/1602/christopher-soden/20160311-christopher-soden-m1.markdown

   p_any?(X, symbol)

-The p_any? method takes 2 parameters, a numeric value X and one of three symbols, and returns a proc for comparing all values in an array to X.
+The p_any? method takes 2 parameters: a numeric value X and one of three symbols, and returns a proc for comparing all values in an array to X.

 The available symbols are: